libinglong/skywalking-threadpool-agent/README.md

 # skywalking-threadpool-agent

 This project is designed to make it possible to propagate skywalking trace without changing user's code when using threadpool.

+If the project helps you, please star it!

 #### How to propagate